SOP — Wortway CIP & Sanitisation¶

 Equipment¶

-- Additional fittings for yeast pitch line, installed at the T-piece in this order: sightglass → short DN40 hose → sightglass with tri-clamp → tri-clamp to DN adapter → long hose to CIP return on active panel
+| A — Brew Day, Harvested Yeast Pitch (standard) | CIP-ready destination tank (PAA drained); T-piece; 3 × DN40 hoses (2 long: 5 or 10 m, 1 short: 1.5 m); yeast pitch line fittings at T-piece in order: sightglass → short DN40 hose → sightglass with tri-clamp → tri-clamp to DN adapter → long hose to CIP return on active panel; long hose from T-piece front to Würze/CIP outlet on active panel; yeast brink in position before knockout |

-Setup B — Brew Day, Fresh Yeast or Second Batch (exception)
+| B — Brew Day, Fresh Yeast or Second Batch (exception) | CIP-ready destination tank (PAA drained); T-piece; 2 × DN40 long hoses (5 or 10 m) |

-- Swing bend to connect delivery and return lines directly at the cellar panel
+| C — End of Week / No Wort | Swing bend to connect delivery and return lines directly at the cellar panel |

 Process¶